nrdave/dotfiles/README.md

 If you don't know what a dotfile repo is, I can't help you.

+I also include some scripts and other files I've written that are nice to have.

 ## Management

 I use [yadm](https://yadm.io/) to manage my dotfiles.
 Why?